jiah29/prototype1_unity/README.md

 This repository stores all C# scipts that I have written throughout the Unity Junior Programmer pathway.
 This repo does not contain all other game objects/scenes/files required to run the games (only scripts are included in this repo).

-All the scipts based on Unity Learn Junior Programmer Pathway (Mission 1 & 2), with the following content:
+All the scipts based on Unity Learn Junior Programmer Pathway (Mission 1 & 2), with the following learning goals:
 - Interpret simple code
 - Improve simple code using the features of an IDE
 - Use common logic structures to control the execution of code.